stephenjboughton/AngularNotes/Angular7TutorialNotes.md

     1. package.json - contains the dependencies - the libraries that angular needs in order for your application to work.
 These all get installed inside the node_modules folder within the project hierarchy.
     2. main.ts file - a file inside the src folder that kickstarts the whole project by bootsrapping the AppModule
     3. app.module.ts - a file inside the app folder that boostraps the different components in order to render the view, combining the template of the app.component.ts file and the logic of the app.component.ts class file.
-Styles and Templates can be set inline inside the metadata or linked to a url where that info resides in a separate file.
+Styles and Templates can be set inline (using backticks for multiple lines) inside the metadata or linked to a url where that info resides in a separate file.

 ## 4 Components